Newark-on-Trent: Roads

+The A1 bypass was opened in 1964 by the Minister of Transport, Ernest Marples.
+The single-carriageway A46 opened in October 1990.
+Following years of planning, preparatory work started in 2023 to create an extension and bypass-link from the A46 at Farndon, via Middlebeck, to the A1 near Fernwood.
+In June 2026, National Highways cancelled a £297m contract with contractor Skanska to rethink the A46 project and help fund the UK Government's defence budget, only for procurement of the project to be restarted, with a higher price tag (£700m), in September 2026.

 Culture

-Newark hosts Newark Rugby Union Football Club, whose players have included Dusty Hare, John Wells, Greig Tonks and Tom Ryder.
-The town has a leisure centre in Bowbridge Road, opened in 2016.

 Newark and Sherwood Concert Band, with over 50 regular players, has performed at numerous area events in the last few years.
 Also based in Newark are the Royal Air Force Music Charitable Trust and Lincolnshire Chamber Orchestra.

 The Palace Theatre in Appletongate is Newark's main entertainment venue, offering drama, live music, dance and film.

 The National Civil War Centre and Newark Museum, next to the Palace Theatre in Appletongate in the town centre, opened in 2015 to interpret Newark's part in the English Civil War in the 17th century and explore its wider implications.

 The district was ranked in a survey reported in 2020 as one of the best places to live in the UK.